Sylvie Benzoni, mathematician and director of Maison Poincaré: “The connections between math and the arts are innumerable”

 FT: We see a lot of female faces throughout the visit.
 One of your wishes was that maths would be represented by women despite the lack of parity.
 How can young schoolgirls who visit this museum project themselves?

-SB: We asked ourselves the question of what image we wanted to give of maths.
-We could have chosen a very historical image, based on known characters, therefore men, often white and old...
-This image was not retained, in favor of a more balanced and lively image.
-Certain historical figures are of course presented, but a lot of space has also been given to contemporary portraits, such as that of Adam Ouorou, who spent a large part of his career at Orange, or Eugenia Cheng, a British mathematician who made the choice to teach in an art school, while being a pianist.
-They tell in a varied context their journey, their way of arriving at maths, their ways of practicing it, so that young people in particular can say to themselves that it is possible.
+SB: We asked ourselves what image we wanted to give of maths.
+We could have chosen a very historical image, based on well-known characters, therefore men, white and old often… This image was not retained, in favor of a more balanced and lively image.
+Some historical characters are of course presented, but we also gave a lot of space to contemporary portraits, like that of Adam Ouorou, who spent a large part of his career at Orange or Eugenia Cheng, a British mathematician who chose to teach in an art school, while being a pianist.
+They tell in a varied setting their journey, their way of arriving at maths, their ways of practicing it, so that young people in particular can tell themselves that it is possible.

 FT: Today we see that confidence in science can sometimes falter in favor of ideologies.
 How can an institution like this help restore confidence?

 SB: I tend to be optimistic and believe in youth.
-By welcoming as many young people as possible here, the museum helps to encourage this openness since here we show quite different maths and in a world that these young people do not necessarily suspect.
-Giving people a taste for math also helps them avoid falling into conspiracy theories.
+By welcoming as many young people as possible here, the museum helps to promote this openness since here we show quite different maths and in a world that these young people do not necessarily suspect.
+Giving a taste for maths also helps to avoid sinking into conspiracy theories.
 The enthusiasm is there.
 I wanted to see sparks light up in the eyes of visitors.
 After almost five months of opening the museum, we can say that the result is there.
-There are high expectations from maths teachers and school slots are full until the end of the year.
+There is a strong expectation on the part of maths teachers and school slots are full until the end of the year.

 The Rulpidon, work of Ulysse Lacoste, in the Jacqueline Ferrand Garden | BREATHE space at Maison Poincaré ©Institut Henri Poincaré, Paris - Ulysse Lacoste